 Mukomeze – Empower her/him

 Mukomeze supports survivors of sexual violence of the genocide against the Tutsi in Rwanda in 1994.
 These women, men and their children still live daily with the consequences of this horrific event.
-Mukomeze helps them, together with our partner organization Solace Ministries in Rwanda, to regain their social and economic independence.
+Mukomeze supports them, together with our partner organization Solace Ministries in Rwanda, and our sponsors and donors, to regain their social and economic independence.

 Ways to support